Morse-Bott cohomology from homological perturbation theory: Motivation From Homological Perturbation Theory

-\begin{definition} A flow category is \textbf{graded} if for each $i\in \Z$, there is an integer $d_i$, such that $d_i=d_j+c_j-m_{i,j}-1$ for all $i<j$. \footnote{When $\dim M_{i,j}$ or $\dim C_i$ is not well defined, a grading is an assignment of integers to each component of $C_i$ satisfying similar relations.} \end{definition} In the case of finite dimensional Morse-Bott theory, $d_i$ can be the dimension of the negative eigenspace of $\mathrm{Hess}(f)$ on $C_i$.
-For Hamiltonian-Floer cohomology, $d_i$ is related to the generalized Conley-Zehnder index \cite{robbin1993maslov}.
+\begin{definition} A flow category is \textbf{graded} if for each $i\in \Z$, there is an integer $d_i$, such that $d_i=d_j+c_j-m_{i,j}-1$ for all $i<j$. \footnote{When $\dim M_{i,j}$ or $\dim C_i$ are not well-defined, a grading is an assignment of integers to each component of $C_i$ satisfying similar relations.} We will refer to $\{d_i\}$ as the grading structure.
+Similarly we define a $\Z/k$ grading structure if $d_i\in \Z/k$ and the relation holds in $\Z/k$. \end{definition}

+\begin{remark} The $\Z/k$ grading structure on a flow category is used to equip the Morse-Bott cochain complex with a $\Z/k$ grading.
+In the finite dimensional Morse-Bott theory, a $\Z$ grading structure exists, i.e.\ $d_i$ can be the dimension of the negative eigenspace of $\mathrm{Hess}(f)$ on $C_i$.
+For Hamiltonian-Floer cohomology, a $\Z/2$ grading structure always exists and a $\Z$ grading structure exists if the first Chern class of the symplectic manifold vanishes, then $d_i$ is related to the generalized Conley-Zehnder index \cite{robbin1993maslov}. \end{remark}